sdc-china/IDA-doc/_posts/2018-01-15-checkstyle-deploy-ruleset.md

 #### 2. Deploy your ruleset

-  * Open deploymentOperation in rule project CheckstyleRules.
+  * Open deployment Operation in rule project CheckstyleRules.
 On the Deployment Target Servers tab, add a target server using the Connection Settings found in Decision Server.

     ![][checkstyle_deploy_ruleset_cloud_two_1]